zizhongyan/StataImproved/README.md

 # Improved Stata Editor for macOS : using sublime text 3

 The Sublime Text 3 (ST3) is probably the most popular text editor under the macOS platform.
-This plugin (v.1.1.0) is committed to making the ST3 to be the favourable and handy Stata do-file editor for Mac users.
+This plugin (v.1.3.0) is committed to making the ST3 to be the favourable and handy Stata do-file editor for Mac users.

 * This package has been accepted by the [Sublime Text package manager](https://packagecontrol.io/packages/Stata%20Improved%20Editor) on 16th Jan 2017.
 * Last edited on 8th June 2017 by [Zizhong Yan](mailto:helloyzz@gmail.com) and [Chuhong Wang](mailto:flora7819@gmail.com).
 Comments are welcome.

 ## 🎼 News 🎼
-In update v1.1.2 (08/06/17 ), the shortcut <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>d</kbd> can also be used to execute the WHOLE do-file if no Matlab-style code blocks are defined.
-Many thanks for [acarril](https://github.com/acarril)'s suggestion on this!
+v1.3.0 (04/Aug/17): Support for Stata 13, 14 and 15 SE/MP/IC.
+See below section of "Multiple Instances of Stata" for details. v1.1.2 (08/Jun/17): The shortcut <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>d</kbd> can also be used to execute the WHOLE do-file if no Matlab-style code blocks are defined.
+Many thanks for [Alvaro Carril](http://alvarocarril.com/)'s suggestion on this!

-In update v1.1.0 (14/02/17 ), we fixed the ctrl+d problem for users installed via package control!
+v1.1.0 (14/Jun/17): We fixed the ctrl+d problem for users installed via package control!

 ## 🏆 Main Features